defencedigital/moduk-service-manual/src/content/write-a-blog-post-for-Defence-Digital.md

 layout: "layouts/guidance.njk"
 section: "Content"
 title: "Write a blog post for Defence Digital"
-description: "Teams working on digital services in Defence, can submit a blog post.
+description: "Teams working on digital services in Defence, can submit a post to the Defence Digital blog.
 Check how to write and submit your blog post."
 datePublished: 2023-04-18
 eleventyNavigation:
   key: "Content"